China’s finely crafted web of digital surveillance for the Beijing Olympics has been years in the making

 “Whether it’s WiFi sniffers or ID checks when you get a train, book into a hotel, or simply go online, these are aspects of your life that you know could be tracked and analyzed,” said Maya Wang, China researcher at Human Rights Watch.
 “The aim is to make you feel watched, even when you are not.”

 Alongside adopting new technologies, the Communist Party has also expanded its idea of who is considered a threat.
-Human rights activists fear a growing emphasis on “extremism” and “terrorism” is being used to justify government abuses.
+Human rights activists fear that a growing emphasis on “extremism” and “terrorism” is being used to justify government abuses.

-Ahead of the Winter Olympics, local governments from Qinghai in northwest China to Shandong on the east coast held “counterterrorism” campaigns.
+Ahead of the Winter Olympics, local governments from Qinghai in northwestern China to Shandong on the east coast held “counterterrorism” campaigns.

 How does this system work in practice?